 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all the tests are finished.
+Knowing the stage helps the doctor recommend what kind of treatment is best and can help predict a child's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.
-Doctors use the following stages to describe NHL in children:

-- Cancer occurs in tissue or lymph nodes on both sides of the diaphragm.
+Cancer occurs in tissue or lymph nodes on both sides of the diaphragm.

-- Cancer started in the chest (mediastinum).
+Cancer occurs in the chest (mediastinum).

-- Cancer is found in the area around the spine.
+Cancer is found in the area around the spine.

 Source: National Cancer Institute.

-Information about the cancer’s stage will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
+The next section in this guide is Types of Treatment.
+Use the menu to choose a different section to read in this guide.